 - Step 5: Iron button facing – First iron the button panel from the left.
 Then iron the button bar again from the right side.
 Make sure that you iron around the buttons.

-- Step 6: Iron front and back side – Finally, the front and back of the shirt come under iron: Just like for ironing the shoulder yoke, put the shirt with the inside on the ironing board.
-Tighten the shirt and iron the front, back and the other side of the shirt.
+- Step 6: Iron front and back side – Finally, iron the front and back of the shirt: similar to ironing the shoulder yoke, place inside on the ironing board.
+Tighten the shirt and iron the front, back, and the other side of it.